aws-samples/multi-robot-fleet-sample-application/README.md

   }
 ```

-There are a group of optional attributes you can set if a ROSBridge server is already runnnigng or you want to customize the application details.
+There are a group of optional attributes you can set if a ROSBridge server is already runnnig or you want to customize the application details.

 ```
   "serverIP": "<ALREADY_RUNNING_ROSBRIDGE_SERVER>",